How has handsome Andy not been rehomed yet?

 Rehoming a horse from us is an immensely rewarding experience.
 Most of the horses available for rehoming, like Andy, have had difficult lives before coming into our care.
 Rehoming offers them a vital second chance, as well as making space in the farms for more horses that desperately need help to be taken in.

 Our rehoming website sets out the rehoming process clearly and makes applying straightforward.
 Rehomers receive an honest assessment of their chosen horse and their capabilities, as well as ongoing support and the reassurance that if their circumstances change, the rehomed horse can be returned to World Horse Welfare.
-To find out more, visit our rehoming site HERE
+To find out more, visit the rehoming page on our website.

 Enjoy reading stories like this?